-The program brings together over 250 children every Saturday from Mathare slums from ages 0 to 17 years, this fellowship was started because most of the time the parents of the children in the program were very busy trying to provide for the children, hence nobody was home to address spiritual matters and general welfare of the children, some of the children were also left with their younger siblings to take care of them.
+The program brings together over 200 children every Saturday from Mathare slums from ages 0 to 17 years, this fellowship was started because most of the time the parents of the children in the program were very busy trying to provide for the children, hence nobody was home to address spiritual matters and general welfare of the children,.
+Some of the children were left with their younger siblings to take care of them.
 The organization decided to stand in the gap and shepherd children once every week.

 We focus on the following activities;